 If you are an Amazon shopper, you must be very happy with their service and convenient return policy, especially when you buy items shipped and sold by Amazon.
 Basically, we can return items without explanation as long as they were purchased within 30 days.
 They even pay for return shipping if your received item is defective or doesn’t match the description.

 However, it doesn’t mean that you can abuse the system and use it as a try-out/rental service.
 The Seattle-based company has tightened the policy and over the last few years, a lot of Amazon accounts have been suspended when users request refunds excessively and there is no way to appeal the decision.
 So, what is the return limit and how to avoid being banned by Amazon?

 What’s the return limit?
 When will Amazon ban your account?

 Amazon is collecting data of all your transactions and they will stop doing business with you when they lose money.
 Till now, no one knows the exact return limit.
-In my case, I shop a lot on Amazon in the last 5 years, I sign up for Prime membership, and spend around $1200/month on the site.
+In my case, I shop a lot on Amazon in the last 5 years, I sign up for Prime membership, and spend around $1200 per month on the site.
 I buy almost everything on the site, from cheap products like groceries, books, toilet paper to expensive laptops and electronics.
 That means I also return more when they don’t meet my expectation.
-In the last 2 months, I returned 2-3 items each month and the value of refunded items was larger than the value of what I kept.
+In the last 2 months, I returned 2-3 items each month and the value of refunded items was higher than the value of what I kept.
 That’s the reason why I received a warning from Amazon:

 “We’re writing to apologize for the number of issues you’ve experienced with your shipments.
 Your correspondences with us indicate you’ve required refunds on a majority of orders for a number of reasons.”